Skip to main content

 3 mentions Positive Neutral Negative

-• “The gameplay is very fun for someone 7 hours in, especially looting and interacting with loot in your bag, similar to games like ITR1/2 or Ghost of Tabor.
-You can either put items over your shoulder to quick loot or organize for better space.
-The slot system reminded me of The Walking Dead: Saints & Sinners.
-Money isn't consistent, and your biggest earnings come from quests or selling, which take a good amount of time and resources to complete.
-This keeps you grounded in the reality of the world and prevents you from feeling overpowered too quickly.
-It also encourages you to keep track of time to know if you'll reach your destination by day or night, adding to the immersive exploration experience.”
+• “The gameplay, after 7 hours in, is very fun with looting and interacting with items in your bag, similar to games like ITR1/2 or Ghost of Tabor.
+You can either put stuff over your shoulder for quick loot or organize for better space, with slots reminding me of The Walking Dead: Saints & Sinners.
+Money isn't consistent, and your biggest pays come from quests or selling, which take a good majority of your time and resources, so you never feel overpowered too fast.
+It keeps you grounded in the reality of the world and requires you to keep track of time to know if you'll arrive by day or night, with lots of locations to explore.
+Unlike ITR1, where locations felt small after a while and survival was mostly high unless you made a mistake, this game ties survival elements like hunger more meaningfully.”

-• “R this is your VR game.
-If gameplay, adventure, and overall feel are on your checklist, then you shouldn't pass on this game unless you feel like the wait will be worth your time or paying for early access to ITR2 was enough.
-I can't wait to see what I'm missing in this game and what new experiences there are to find, as some parts of the game have already made me feel something special.”
+• “R, this is your VR game.
+If gameplay, adventure, and overall feel are on your checklist, you shouldn't pass on this game unless you think the wait will be worth your time or your payment for early access for ITR2 was or will be good enough.
+I can't wait to see what I'm missing in this game and what new things there are to find or experience, as some parts of the game have already made me feel emotional.”

-• “Backpack mechanics encourage you to cram everything you can into it without overlapping, so I usually end up with an at-risk looking backpack with items just barely touching inside so they stay in place.
-It's a fun and unique way of loot organization.”
+• “Backpack mechanics encourage you to cram everything you can into it without overlapping, so I often end up with a crazy-looking backpack with items just barely touching inside so they stay.
+It's a fun and immersive way of loot organization.”

 • monetization